Following application, candidates' credentials are reviewed, with particular attention to the prerequisites noted on the Entrance Requirements page.

-For either interview period, candidates considered "most qualified" will be invited for a personal interview with the selection committee.
-Those not meeting the prerequisites, or who have been denied admission following two previous interviews, may be declined an invitation to interview.
+For on-site interviews, candidates considered "most qualified" will be invited to meet with the selection committee.
+Those who do not meet the prerequisites, or who have been denied admission following two previous interviews, may be declined an invitation to interview.
 Due to an abundance of highly-qualified applicants, even some who meet the prerequisites may not be invited to interview if their qualifications are not among the most competitive.
 Therefore, applicants who wish to reapply the following year may do so by updating their application.

 The Admissions Committee of the Nurse Anesthesia Program reviews the credentials of each applicant.
 Final selection is based upon many factors; no single criterion has a decisive influence on the applicant’s acceptability.
 Selection of candidates for interview or program admission will also be based upon qualities of professionalism and communication with the program during the application and interview process.